Stuck in someone else's frames? break free!

 For Computer Users: a ream of computer paper, a box of labels, a mouse pad, ink for their printer, a computer game or graphic program, a box of

-brightly colored floppy disks, CD-Rom cases, or a holder for their CDs.
+brightly colored floppy disks, CD-Rom cases, or a holder for their CD-Roms.

 For Dogs: Fill a large dog bowl with a squeaky toy, rawhide bones, dog biscuits, small packets of treats, dog brush, dog collar, and leash.